Microchip-MPLAB-Harmony/reference_apps/apps/sam_c21_xpro/samc21_getting_started_freertos/readme.md

 ## Running the Demo:
 - Open the Tera Term terminal application on your PC (from the Windows® Start menu by pressing the Start button)
 - Change the baud rate to 115200
-- You should see the temperature values (in °C) being displayed on the terminal every second, as shown below
+- You should see the temperature values (in °F) being displayed on the terminal every second, as shown below

   <img src = "images/result1.png" width="325" height="185" align="middle">
 - Also, notice the LED0 blinking at one second rate